You should rank on Google. If you are not in Google, you're basically "invisible" and your efforts will not yield much.

 When I started my baby niche in 2015, it took a while for me to see rankings.
-Not only because of inconsistent effort but because baby-related contents can take some time to rank - especially when you don't use keyword research properly (newbie mistake).
+Not only because of inconsistent effort but especially when you don't use keyword research properly (newbie mistake).

 There Are Billions Of Active Internet Users Around The World.

 Back in the days when there’s no internet (and no Google), our resources were very limited.
 We learn things from the library, word of mouth, manual research, etc.

 In the internet age, everything is on Google.
 As Jimmy Wales said...

 "If it's not in Google, it doesn't exist." - Jimmy Wales, (the co-founder of Wikipedia or the online encyclopedia)

 Google Dominates Search Results Both In Desktop And Mobile.